 What level of proficiency must you develop with respect to each of the topics to pass the exam?
-You should work toward a minimum correct rate on the multiple-choice questions of 80%.
-Working toward a correct rate of 80% or higher will give you a margin.
+You should work toward a minimum correct rate on the multiple-choice questions of 75 to 80%.

-Warning: Disproportional study time devoted to multiple-choice (relative to task-based simulations) can be disastrous on the exam.
-You should work a substantial number of simulation problems under exam conditions, even though multiple-choice questions are easier to work and are used to gauge your proficiency.
-The authors believe that practicing simulation problems will also improve your proficiency on the multiple-choice questions.
+Warning: Disproportional study time devoted to multiple-choice (relative to simulation questions/ problems) can be disastrous on the exam.
+You should work a substantial number of problems and simulations under exam conditions, even though multiple-choice questions are easier to work and are used to gauge your proficiency.
+The authors believe that practicing simulations and problems will also improve your proficiency on the multiple-choice questions.